yogeshw/upsornps/README.md

 ## Usage

+### Browser Interface (Recommended)
+1. Open `index.html` in a web browser
+2. Enter your values or use the defaults
+3. Click "Calculate Results" to see the analysis

+### Command Line Interface
-Run the script and follow the interactive prompts:
+Run the Python script and follow the interactive prompts:

 ```bash
 python upsnpscalculator.py